Outdoor Voices Speaker Series

 Amara Ifeji, Outdoor Voices

-On Saturday, August 24, 2024, SVT and POCIE (Professionals of Color in the Environment) hosted an inspiring talk by Amarachukwu Ifeji, which centered on historically marginalized voices in environmental, climate, and conservation movements.
+Saturday, August 24, 2024: SVT and POCIE (Professionals of Color in the Environment) hosted an inspiring talk by Amarachukwu Ifeji, which centered on historically marginalized voices in environmental, climate, and conservation movements.

 Amara, who is the Director of Policy at the Maine Environmental Education Association, shared her personal experiences with environmental exclusion and discuss how she has worked to combat these injustices through environmental education.
 She also explored the history of the conservation movement in the United States, which has traditionally excluded people of color from outdoor spaces, and she highlighted the critical importance of centering historically marginalized voices in conservation movements.